 When your dog gets an IVDD diagnosis, most people get hit with two things at once: a flood of scary medical information and a pressure to make a major decision fast.
 Surgery or no surgery.
 Thousands of dollars or strict crate rest.
 Neurologist now or wait and see.

-I remember sitting on the floor of an emergency vet at 11pm, completely overwhelmed, nodding along to things I didn’t fully understand.
+I remember sitting on the floor of an emergency vet at 11pm with Heidi, completely overwhelmed, nodding along to things I didn’t fully understand.
 If I could go back and hand myself a plain-English guide to this exact decision, it would look something like this.

 What IVDD Actually Does to Your Dog’s Spine